About

 Node-RED started life in early 2013 as a side-project by Nick O’Leary and Dave Conway-Jones of IBM’s Emerging Technology Services group.

-What began as a proof-of-concept for visualising and manipulating mappings between MQTT topics, quickly became a much more general tool that could be easily extended in any direction.
+What began as a proof-of-concept for visualising and manipulating mappings between MQTT topics, quickly became a much more general tool for building light-weight, event-driven applications.

 Why is it called Node-RED?
 The name was a light-hearted play on words sounding like 'Code Red'.
 It stuck and was a great improvement on whatever it was called in the first few days.
 The 'Node' part reflects both the flow/node programming model as well as the underlying Node.JS runtime.
 We never did come to a conclusion on what the 'RED' part stands for.
 "Rapid Event Developer" was one suggestion, but we've never felt compelled to formalise anything.
 We stick with 'Node-RED'.